azumakuniyuki/ar-apache-pkg/README.md

-Ansible Role: Postfix(pkg)
+Ansible Role: Apache(pkg)
 ================================================================================
-Install and configure Postfix as an SMTP Server
+Install and configure Apache as an HTTP Server

-- Install Postfix 2.10.1 using yum at CentOS 7
+- Install Apache 2.4.* using yum at CentOS 7
-- Configure files in /etc/postfix
+- Configure files in /etc/httpd
-- Open tcp/25 and tcp/587
+- Open tcp/80 and tcp/443

 Requirements
 --------------------------------------------------------------------------------